-Symptoms depend on where the tumours is in the brain and how slowly or quickly the tumour is growing.
+Symptoms depend on where the tumour is in the brain and how slowly or quickly the tumour is growing.
 It can develop suddenly or gradually over time.

-Many symptoms are likely to be caused by other factors, but see your doctor about any new, persistent or worsening symptoms.
+Many symptoms are likely to be caused by other medical conditions, but see your doctor about any new, persistent or worsening symptoms.

 General symptoms – Brain tumours can increase pressure inside the skull (known as intracranial pressure).
-Pressure can build up because the tumour itself is taking up too much space or because it is blocking the flow of the cerebrospinal fluid around the brain.
+Pressure can build up because the tumour is taking up too much space is causing brain swelling or is blocking the flow of the cerebrospinal fluid around the brain.

 Intercranial pressure can lead to symptoms such as:

 - Nausea and vomiting – often worse in the morning or after changing position (e.g. moving from sitting to standing)

 Other symptoms depend on where the tumour is located in the brain or spinal cord.
 See Understanding Brain Tumours booklet for more information.